patrik-piskay/elm-tweet-search/README.md

 ### How to start

+  Install dependencies

+    npm install
+    elm package install

-  First, build Elm and JavaScript modules to one bundle
+  Build Elm and JavaScript modules to one bundle

     npm run build

-  Second, start the server
+  Start the server

     npm run start